PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Data representation and problem formulation

 \paragraph{Independent Subspace (IS) Loss.} We can substitute the orthogonalisation procedure by using an auxiliary loss component for maximising the rank of the predicted subspace.
 For this purpose, we chose the squared cosine similarity computed between pairs of predicted vectors.
 The final expression for the {\em independent subspace} (IS) loss is

-where the predictions $\{\mathbf{x}_l\}$ are normalised prior to the loss computation such that $\mathbf x_l ^T W \mathbf x_l = 1$ and the scaling factor $K^2$ ensures that the loss ranges between 0 and 1.
+where the predictions $\{\mathbf{x}_l\}$ are normalised prior to the loss computation such that $\mathbf x_l ^T W \mathbf x_l = 1$ and the scaling factors ensure that the loss ranges between 0 and 1.
 Appendix \ref{app:loss:invariance} analyses the stability of this formulation.

-\subsection{Architecture}
+\section{Architecture}

-\paragraph{Dual-Track Representation.} PETIMOT processes protein sequences through a message-passing neural network that simultaneously handles residue embeddings and motion vectors in local coordinate frames (Fig. \ref{fig:architecture}).
-For each residue $i$, we define and update a node embedding $\mathbf{s}_i \in \mathbb{R}^d$ initialized from protein language model features and a set of $K$ motion vectors $\{\vec{x}_{ik}\}_{k=1}^K \in \mathbb{R}^{3\times K}$ initialized randomly.
-The message passing procedure is detailed in Algorithm \ref{alg:PETIMOT} of Appendix \ref{MPBlockA}.
+We solve the problem formulated above with a pLM-informed SE(3)-equivariant graph neural network called PETIMOT (Fig. \ref{fig:architecture}).
+PETIMOT takes as input a protein sequence of length $N$, converted into an embedding $\mathbf{s}$ by a pre-trained pLM, along with 3D coordinates, and outputs a set of linear motions $X \in \mathbb R^{3N \times L}$.